ENSURE: A General Approach for Unsupervised Training of Deep Image Reconstruction Algorithms: Introduction

-The SURE approach was extended to inverse problems with a rank-deficient measurement operator, which is termed as generalized SURE~(GSURE))~\cite{eldarGSURE}.
-The GSURE provides an unbiased estimate of the projected MSE, which is the expected error of the projections in the range space of the measurement operator.
-The GSURE approach was recently used for inverse problems in \cite{ldampSURE}.
+The unsupervised optimization of the parameters of image reconstruction and denoising algorithms have a long history.
+Early approaches relied on L-curve~\cite{lcurve} and generalized cross-validation~\cite{gcv} to optimize the regularization parameters in regularized image recovery.
+Another approach is to use Stein's Unbiased Risk Estimate (SURE)~\cite{sure} to determine the optimal parameters.
+The SURE loss is an unbiased estimate of the mean-square-error~(MSE) that only depends on the recovered image and the noisy measurements.
+For example, SURE-let- and PURE-let-based methods optimize the thresholds in wavelet-based image denoising with Gaussian \cite{sureSink,surelet} and Poisson noise\cite{purelet}.
+Recently, SURE has been used to train deep image denoisers in \cite{ldampSURE,koreanDenoisingNIPS,koreanReconCVPR2019}.
+The SURE approach was extended to inverse problems with a rank-deficient measurement operator, which is termed generalized SURE~(GSURE)~\cite{eldarGSURE}.
+GSURE provides an unbiased estimate of the projected MSE, which is the expected error of the projections in the range space of the measurement operator.
+GSURE was recently used for inverse problems in \cite{ldampSURE}.
 Unfortunately, the experiments in \cite{ldampSURE} show that the GSURE-based projected MSE is a poor approximation of the actual MSE in the highly undersampled setting.
 To improve the performance, the authors trained the denoisers at each iteration in a message-passing algorithm in a layer-by-layer fashion using classical SURE, which is termed LDAMP-SURE \cite{ldampSURE}.
-This approach approximates the residual aliasing errors at each iteration to be Gaussian random noise.
 A similar approach was used for MRI recovery in \cite{koreanReconCVPR2019}.
+The GSURE metric was also used in a deep image prior framework recently \cite{deepGSURE}.
+In the supervised context, the end-to-end training of model-based algorithms \cite{modl,admmnet,adler2018learned,hammernik,zhang2017magazine,dagan} has been shown to be significantly more efficient than the layer-by-layer training strategies \cite{ldampSURE,koreanReconCVPR2019}.